nvaccess/nvda/projectDocs/translating/crowdin.md

 * Download the xliff file from the Files section of your language on Crowdin.
     * Make sure to choose "Download" not "Export xliff".
 * Make a copy of this file.
-* Open the po file in Poedit, translate, and save the file.
+* Open the xliff file in Poedit, translate, and save the file.
 * Use the nvdaL10nUtil program to strip the xliff so that it only contains translations that were added / changed.
 E.g.
 ```
 nvdaL10nUtil stripXliff -o <old xliff file> <translated xliff file> <output stripped xliff file>